-Use this calculator to easily calculate the area of common bodies like a square, rectangle, triangle, circle, parallelogram, trapezoid, ellipse, and sector of a circle.
-Formulas and explanation below.
+Use this area calculator to easily calculate the area of common bodies like a square, rectangle, triangle, circle, parallelogram, trapezoid, ellipse, regular octagon, and sector of a circle.
+Formulas and explanation on finding the area of any shape are below.

 How to calculate the area of any shape?